zntfdr/talks/2020 SPM All the things!/spm_all_the_things.md

 # [fit] What's a Swift Package?

-- Reusable component
+- New way to build frameworks
+- Swift project since 2015
+- Xcode 11 ❤️ iOS Apps
 - Swift, Objective-C, Objective-C++, C, or C++
 - Can bundle code, binaries, assets, ...

 ^in short it's the new way to build frameworks
-SPM has been out since 2015
-Xcode 11 add iOS support

 ---